 Select Workbook as the assignment type if you want to look up the ownership assignments for each plan file from a workbook.
-The assignments in the workbook can be user or role names.
+For each plan code, you can list a single user name or a role name in the workbook.
 The workbook must be set up with reserved tags to indicate the columns that hold the plan codes and the assignments.
 For more information on how this option works, see Using an assignment workbook.

-Click the Edit / button to the right of the Selected Workbook box to select a file.
+Click the Edit button to the right of the Selected Workbook box to select a file.
 You can select any file in the Reports Library or in the Utilities folder for the file group.
-Once you have selected a file, click the Edit / button to the right of the Selected Worksheet box to select a worksheet.
+Once you have selected a file, click the Edit button to the right of the Selected Worksheet box to select a worksheet.
 Axiom Software will look on this sheet to find the assignments.